 It all started when...

-Emmy Award nominated Jennifer Bassey was born in Chicago.
+Emmy Award winning Jennifer Bassey was born in Chicago.
 Her first job in entertainment was as a singing Playboy bunny in the very first Playboy Club.
 Looking back at her two year stint at the House of Hefner, she recalls, "I was the meanest bunny in the hutch, but I made a fortune, darlings!"

 She left her bunny ears behind and was accepted into the Royal Academy of Dramatic Art in London, where she got the lowest entrance marks in the history of the academy.
 Three years later she graduated from the RADA with honors finishing just below classmate and future Academy Award winner Sir Anthony Hopkins.

 Off-Broadway credits include Moliere's Tartuffe and Wendy Wasserstein's Isn't It Romantic, both staged at the Tribeca Playhouse.
-Other off-Broadway appearances include playing Katherine in The Taming of the Shrew at the Roundabout Theatre; Lady Macbeth in Macbeth, at the Stratford Theatre and Love Letters in which she co-starred with Ken Kercheval.
+Other off-Broadway appearances include playing Katherine in The Taming of the Shrew at the Roundabout Theatre, Lady Macbeth in Macbeth at the Stratford Theatre and Love Letters in which she co-starred with Ken Kercheval.

 In addition to her Emmy nomination for Best Supporting Actress, Ms. Bassey also received two Soap Opera Digest Awards, the second of which was shared with her costar David Canary for Favorite Couple.

 Ms. Bassey shared her life for 30 years with famous playwright and screenwriter Luther Davis until his death in 2008.
-Davis wrote the book for the shows Kismet and Grand Hotel.
-He also wrote and produced Timbuktu, starring Eartha Kitt.